 More work-related falls and fatalities have gone hand-in-hand with the rebounding construction jobs in the economy.
 The data in a recent journal showed a positive correlation with fall injuries and population density and construction activity.
-The full article, from a data report by the Center for Construction Research and Training, can be found here (PDF link).
+The full article, from a data report by the Center for Construction Research and Training.

 While the article indicates the amount of construction industry jobs still have not reached pre-recession levels, the industry as a whole is rebounding.
 With that increase in construction activity is a coinciding increase in falls-and even deaths.
 As the article points out, “fall deaths in construction are more prevalent than in other major industries.”